Pradham1/Pradham1/README.md

-Learning everything, all of the time
+Learning everything, all the time
 <!---
 Pradham1/Pradham1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.